 The only way to unlock your phone is through your carrier.
-Unlocking works by the carrier contacting Apple, Apple verifying the open, and then officially recording the phone as unlocked to their network.
+After that, unlocking works by the page contacting Apple, Apple verifying the open, and officially recording the phone as unlocked to their network.

 The majority of websites or stores that offer to unlock are “Grey Market” services.
 They use “suppliers” that can slip your phone’s info into a carrier’s list of phones to open.

 So when the page contacts Apple, they unknowingly unlock your phone.